 What happens to your breasts during pregnancy?

-Breastfeeding and the hospital bag
+Breastfeeding and your hospital bag

 If you want to breastfeed, it's nice to keep that in mind when packing your hospital bag.
 Think of comfortable clothing, a nursing bra, and possibly accessories that provide peace of mind in the first few days.